gabrielzhouyy/pokemontrivia/README.md

 The app is mobile-responsive.
 On iPad: open the URL in Safari → Share → "Add to Home Screen".
 Players can then launch it like an app icon.

+## Quick Start

+The login page has a prominent **Quick Start** button that instantly drops the player into the game as "Ash" with Pikachu — no name or colour selection needed.
+Quick Start always resets to a fresh Pikachu-only state, making it ideal for demo and showcase scenarios.
+Players can switch to a named account at any time via "Change User" in the Pokédex.

 ## Question banks

 Questions are stored in NeonDB (master source of truth) and can be managed via the